Akash123-cyber/GFG_21_Projects_Data_Science/Readme.md

-# 📘 21 Weeks • 21 Projects — GeeksforGeeks Program
+# 📘 21 Days • 21 Projects — GeeksforGeeks Program

-This repository contains all my work for the **GeeksforGeeks "21 Weeks, 21 Projects" program**.
+This repository contains all my work for the **GeeksforGeeks "21 Days, 21 Projects" program**.
 Each project corresponds to one week of learning and focuses on building strong foundations in **programming, data structures, algorithms, and applied development**.

 ---